Ardoch and Over Enoch

 The 261 hectare (ha) site is located in the north-east of the Isle of Lewis, approximately 16km north-east of Stornoway and approximately 2km to the west of Tolsta.

-Druim Leathann windfarm site mostly lies within a boogy moor landscape and rises to 100 to 110m above ordnance datum (AOD).See More
+Tolsta windfarm (consented as Druim Leathann Windfarm) site mostly lies within a boogy moor landscape and rises to 100 to 110m above ordnance datum (AOD).See More

 The total area of the wind farm site will extend 271.5 hectares (ha) and has elevations of up to 150m above ordnance datum (AOD).See More